FACTBOX-Soccer-Brazil's Confederations Cup stadiums

 Capacity: 63,903

 The reformed Castelão was the first to be completed and hosted its inaugural match in January, with former Manchester United midfielder Kleberson scoring the first goal.
-The entirely refurbished stadium is already fulfilling its promise to be a multi-use arena with a concert by Paul McCartney slated for May 9.
+The entirely refurbished stadium is already fulfilling its promise to be a multi-use arena after Paul McCartney performed there on May 9.
 After the World Cup, the stadium will be home to the city's three biggest clubs, Ceara, Fortaleza and Ferroviario.
 It will host three Confederations Cup games: Brazil-Mexico on June 19, Nigeria-Spain on June 23 and a semifinal on June 27.

-($1 = 1.98 reais) (Compiled by Andrew Downie; Editing by Todd Benson and Will Dunham)
+($1 = 2.03 reais) (Compiled by Andrew Downie; and Anthony Boadle; Editing by Paul Simao)